Esri/arcgis-maps-sdk-kotlin-samples/samples/navigate-route/README.md

 The route taken in this sample goes from the San Diego Convention Center, site of the annual Esri User Conference, to the Fleet Science Center, San Diego.

+## Additional information
+This sample uses the GeoCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-directions, maneuver, navigation, route, turn-by-turn, voice
+directions, geocompose, maneuver, navigation, route, toolkit, turn-by-turn, voice